What Can Hackers Do with your Email Address?

 You’ve heard the speech: “use unique, strong passwords”.
 We’ve certainly done our fair share driving the point home.
 Having said that - please get a password manager, and don’t reuse passwords.

-If you share passwords with colleagues, teams, or family members, TeamPassword offers one of the most user-friendly and safe vaults out there.
+If you share passwords with colleagues, teams, or family members, TeamPassword offers the most budget-friendly, intuitive, and safe vault out there.
 And it’s just as easy to manage your private records there as well.
 Do you remain stubbornly unconvinced by the offer of a free, no-commitment trial?
-Check out our reviews on G2
+Check out our reviews on G2.

 If you just need a one-person solution, there are plenty of free options out there.
 Setting up a vault takes a bit of time, but don’t let that stop you from securing your accounts.
 There’s no excuse to reuse passwords.